 The school's educational approach includes flexible timetabling, smaller learning groups, and relevant curriculum.
 This enables the delivery of creative responses to the learning needs of the individual young person, incorporating their cultural and spiritual backgrounds and history of trauma.

-The school's learning programs comply with NESA Mandatory Course requirements for stages 4 and 5 of schooling, with a strong emphasis on providing meaningful and engaging learning through individual adjustments and personal learning plans.
-PBFLC does not offer the Record of School Achievement (ROSA), but is expanding student access to a variety of Certificate I and Certificate II courses through our EREA nationally Registered Training Organisation (RTO.)

-These Vocational courses which allow flexibility in learning and the opportunity to gain more credentials and skills making the young people more employable.
+The school's learning programs comply with NESA Mandatory Course requirements for Stages 4 and 5 of schooling, with a strong emphasis on providing meaningful and engaging learning through individual adjustments and personal learning plans.
+PBFLC does not offer the Record of School Achievement (ROSA) but is expanding student access to a variety of Certificate I and Certificate II courses through our EREA nationally Registered Training Organisation (RTO).
+These Vocational courses allow flexibility in learning and the opportunity to gain more credentials and skills making the young people more employable.
 These courses are integral to providing access pathways for any of our young people who wish to pursue further education options including TAFE courses.
 It will have an added benefit in that many of the required and elective units are directly related to a range of workplace skills.
 This will help to prepare our students for the workforce and can show employers that our young people have the specific skills that they require.
-We will actively assisting these students to progress into work or further TAFE studies as they finish their Certificate.
+We will actively be assisting these students to progress into work or further TAFE studies as they finish their Certificate.
+2022 saw three young people graduate with a Certificate II in Skills for Work and Vocational Pathways.